 Valplast is a flexible material consisting of biocompatible nylon and thermoplastic resin.
-It is a prefect base for partial dentures.
+It is a perfect base for partial dentures.
 Valplast provides a high degree of flexibility and stability to any dental restoration.
-Moreover, the shape, color and design of valplast dentures ideally blend with the tissues’ appearance, making your prosthetic device invisible.
+Moreover, the shape, color, and design of valplast dentures ideally blend with the tissues’ appearance, making your prosthetic device invisible.
 Valplast dentures are nonallergic, light-weighted and free of metallic taste.

-Implant-supported denture is supported by implants placed in your jaw.
-Implants help create better fit and make you feel more comfortable in your dentures, allowing you to eat and speak better.
+An implant-supported denture is supported by implants placed in your jaw.
+Implants help create a better fit and make you feel more comfortable in your dentures, allowing you to eat and speak better.
 Dentures that are supported by dental implants triple the biting force making it easy to eat hard, crunchy and chewy food.
-Moreover, implant-supported dentures have more natural appearance.
+Moreover, implant-supported dentures have a more natural appearance.

 Full dentures are made of a plastic gum-colored base that supports a set of porcelain or plastic teeth.

 There are several types of full dentures available in our dental office:

 A conventional denture is applied after the gum tissue completely heals – it usually takes a few months (that only applies if you are removing teeth and waiting for your gums to heal if no healing needed you could start the fabrication of new dentures same day).
 During the waiting period, you will have to live without teeth.
 A conventional denture is a durable prosthetic device.
 However, as facial muscles can sag over time, your dentures may need to be remade and readjusted.